CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 http://localhost:9000/functions/geonames_geom
 ```

-The response is a JSON document ontaining metadata about the function, including:
+The response is a JSON document containing metadata about the function, including:

 * The function description
 * A list of the input parameters, described by name, type, description, and default value (if any)